mehularora8/email-automation-system/README.md

 Update your API keys and settings in the `settings.py` file.

 ## Use
 `./send.py` runs you through the entire script.
+You will need to give execution permission.
 1. Weekly Email
 	1. Update the HTML email body using Vim.
 (I, personally, prefer to write the body using a Markdown editor and then copy the HTML source.)
 	2. Preview the email to check the formatting in the default browser.